yiZhuaMi/LWC_BMS/README.md

 # LWC_BMS
 ### my first java project, an books management system.
+usage:
-usage:run server and login when database is connectable
+- ide:run server and login when database is connectable
+- exe:run executable files when database is connectable